fbubbar/sci1-t2/report/main.typ

 #let vbu(x) = $vb(upright(#x))$

+#let ax = link(<appendix>)[Appendix]

 = Abstract

-The intermediate axis theorem states that asymmetric top will undergo an unstable flipping motion when placed in torque-free rotation about any axis close to its second principal axis.
+The intermediate axis theorem states that an asymmetric top will undergo an unstable flipping motion when placed in torque-free rotation about any axis close to its second principal axis.
 While this phenomenon is formally well-understood, there exists little empirical research confirming many aspects of the relevant mathematical theory.
 We conducted gyroscopic measurements of this effect and compared the results to numerical solutions of the Euler rotation equations.
 We found that the numerical simulations matched the empirical data well despite measurable effects due to external air drag torques.
-In particular, the period of unstable motion could consistently be predicted within 20% from the initial conditions.
-We demonstrated that the period of the unstable motion is inversely related to the initial angular velocity ($chi^2 = 1.08$, $p = "TODO"$).
+In particular, the period of precession could consistently be predicted within 20% from the initial conditions.
+We demonstrated that the precession period is inversely related to the initial angular velocity ($chi^2 = 1.08$).
 A separate challenge with the intermediate axis theorem is that it is difficult to explain intuitively.
 We have simplified and reformulated existing attempts at such to develop a visual explanation of the phenomenon targeted at introductory physics students.

 #pagebreak()